 The App has over 30 free Mindful IVF modules to help you through each stage of your IVF cycle.
 Helping you through each of the days of your IVF cycle from Down regulation, stimulation to Egg collection, its like a little IVF Buddy in your phone to keep you in balance through your IVF cycle.

 So give it a try.
-Its my Number 1 Tip of the week.
+It’s my Number 1 Tip of the week.
 And there are now some other amazing meditations on the app for you.

-The clinics will do everything in there power to get you to transfer, that is their goal, and once they have done that, their job is done, then its up to you.
+The clinics will do everything in their power to get you to transfer, that is their goal, and once they have done that, their job is done, then its up to you.

 Once you have left the clinic you are by definition pregnant, you’ve seen the transfer happen, you’ve seen the embryos, whether it be on a day three or blastocysts transfer, when you leave the clinic, enjoy the moment.